The Best Things to Do in Michigan With Kids

 The island offers a huge variety of things to do with the family from tasting the world-famous fudge, cycling around the island, riding horses, hiking on nature trails, and visiting Fort Mackinac.

 The journey starts with a 30-minute ferry ride to the island from Mackinaw City or St. Ignace.

-Head to nearby Castle Farms in Charlevoix to view the 100-year old castle and grounds that offer family fun: try the hedge maze, reflection pond where you can feed rainbow trout, museum collections, and the largest working outdoor model railroad in Michigan with over 70 trains.
+Try the hedge maze, a reflection pond where you can feed rainbow trout, museum collections, and the largest working outdoor model railroad in Michigan with over 70 trains.